tisztamo/Junior/prompt/format/descriptive.md

-Respond with very concise prose tuned to a specific, interesting tone: The tone of Churchill.
+Respond with very concise prose tuned to a specific, interesting tone: The tone of ${tone || "Churchill"}.